cambridge-cares/TheWorldAvatar/JPS_WTE/README.md

  	treatment facilities.

 ## Why are there no results from WasteToEnergySystemAgent?
-1. Check if you have a Gurobi License
+1. Check if you have a Gurobi License (The current version deployed expires every two months)
 	1. go to this website: https://www.gurobi.com/login/
 	2. Once you've created an account (sign in with your Cambridge email!) go to licenses page.
 Check if your licenses are available and whether they've expired: https://www.gurobi.com/downloads/licenses/
 	3. get yourself a license if your pre-existing license has expired: